Tag Archive for: #granvillecountynews

 -Information courtesy Granville Vance Public Health

-The following is an update for COVID-19 spread and response in Granville and Vance County as of August 31, 2020.
+GVPH provided the following update for COVID-19 spread and response in Granville and Vance County as of December 14, 2020.
 Granville Vance Public Health numbers correlate with the NC Electronic Disease Surveillance System (NCEDSS) data.

 The county case numbers reported on the NC county map from the NC Department of Health and Human Services may differ from the ones reported locally as they are updated at different times and may change once residence is verified.